• September 11, 2004

 Contract Signing:

 During the hiring process a contract between the employer and employee should commence.
-The agreement should state the employee’s responsibilities, employer’s responsibilities, a non-compete clause and the signing of a disclosure and release.
+The agreement should state the employee’s responsibilities, employer’s responsibilities, and while a non-compete clause is illegal today (04/23/2024), you can and should have the employee sign a disclosure and release and an NDA (Non-Disclosure Agreement).
 The disclosure and release protects the employer and allows you to conduct a background check on new employees.
 During this signing period or within the disclosure and release you should have a clause that allows you to monitor the employees work habits during or after hours if necessary in protecting corporate assets and preventing corporate theft.

-As I read the laws, statutes and take advice from attorneys… I have learned one thing and that is, there are no answers to those difficult questionsHowever, there are ways in protecting yourself; and that is to go beyond the means in protecting people’s privacy.
-Follow all laws & regulations, have updated signed contracts covering your non-compete clause and a disclosure and release.
-You have complied with all laws to the full extent and if there should be an incident you are covered with showing compliance.
+As I read the laws, statutes, and take advice from attorneys… I have learned one thing and that is, there are no answers to those difficult questionsHowever, there are ways in protecting yourself; and that is to go beyond the means in protecting people’s privacy.
+Follow all laws & regulations, have updated signed contracts, NDAs, and disclosure and releases signed yearly.
+It helps remind your employees of their responsibilities, and it shows the legal system (attorneys and judges), as the Employer you go above and beyond in enforcing the FCRA (Fair Credit Reporting Act).
+By complying fully with all laws, you are covered in the event of any incidents as you are showing your compliance.

 Sexual Harassment: